gcalderone/Gnuplot.jl/docs/src/advanced.md

 ## Multiple sessions

 **Gnuplot.jl** can handle multiple sessions, i.e. multiple gnuplot processes running simultaneously.
-Each session is identified by an ID (`sid::Symbol`, in the documentation).
+Each session is identified by an Session ID (or `sid`).

 In order to redirect commands to a specific session simply insert a symbol into your `@gp` or `@gsp` call, e.g.:
 ```@example abc